aiidalab/aiidalab/docs/source/app_development/index.rst

 Variant A: Quickstart using the AiiDAlab application cutter
 ############################################################

-Open the terminal from the AiiDalab home page.
+Open the terminal from the AiiDAlab home page.
 On the terminal type:

    .. code-block:: console